Make New Friends in Reading

 Search our Members

-Use GPS search or filter by neighbourhoods across Reading to find people nearby.
-Save your favourite profiles and searches for quick access.
+Use GPS search or filter by nearby areas to find people close to you.
+Save your favourite profiles and searches so it is easy to return to promising local matches.

 Finding New Friends in Reading